Prague Day 3

 After a quick picnic lunch on the castle steps, our next stop was back on the tram to join a funicular that would take us up to the surprisingly massive area that is Petrin Hill.
 You pay for the funicular with the same type of ticket from a machine as you’d use on other modes of public transport.

-We’d read that Petrin Hill boasted green spaces, great views and an observation tower ckmprising of around 300 steps that you can pay to climb, but we vastly underestimated its sheer size, with too many different routes and walks to count.
+We’d read that Petrin Hill boasted green spaces, great views and an observation tower comprising of around 300 steps that you can pay to climb, but we vastly underestimated its sheer size, with too many different routes and walks to count.
 There’s a rather crude map at the top of the funicular, but you’d be hard pressed to plan a specific route, instead being better off just wandering in the right general direction and leaving things to chance.
 The views on the walk down are remarkable.
 It’s just a shame so much of the route obscures it with forest.
 See a break in the trees?
-Take full advantage, as you might be a while finding another winning view.
+Take full advantage, as you might be a while finding another picture perfect panorama.

 A quick break to recharge at the apartment after a chicken schnitzel dinner then prepared us for our final evening, which we chose to spend indulging in a supposedly popular Czech stage show, that of a Black Light Theatre.
 There are so many of these shows around the city, but the one we opted for was set in a tiny courtyard off one of the main high streets, a small and cosy room, the kind where you’re pretty close to the stage even at the back.
 The performance itself was fascinating.
 Imaginative, emotive, cleverly executed and just simply hilarious in parts, this was definitely something worth seeing.